zkzkGamal/LiveChatFaceAuth/README.md

 git clone https://github.com/zkzkGamal/LiveChatFaceAuth.git
 cd LiveChatFaceAuth
-pip install -r requirements.txt python manage.py migrate python manage.py runserver
+pip install -r requirements.txt python manage.py makemigrations python manage.py migrate python manage.py runserver
 ```

 ### Usage
 #### Authentication
 Users will register their face via a webcam or image file.
 The system then stores their facial embeddings for future authentication.
 The app uses face_recognition to compare the facial features with the stored ones for secure login.

 #### Real-Time Messaging
 The app uses WebSockets for real-time chat between users.
 Messages will be sent instantly as they are typed, with no need to refresh the page.